ayushmalik397/user-activity-app/README.md

 2. **react-bootstrap**: For styling of the Navbar, button , modal.
 3. **react-calender**: To show the calender view of the active perids dates.
 4. **@material-ui/icons**: To add the material icons in the app.

-## Note to reviewer:

-I have used **react-calender** to show the calender view of the user active dates.
-I have looked into the docs but didn't get any lead to diplay multiple dates on the calender.
-So, I ended up diplaying the range of the last 2 active periods.